Learning Hub

 For questions regarding study and admissions please contact us:

 The business world is a fast-paced, ever changing environment that global, as well as local, organisations consistently try to analyse in order to stay ahead of their competitors.
 Financial components are vital for businesses all over the world as they allow them to come up with strategies based on the financial data, both internally and externally within their sectors.
+You will explore this further on the International Accounting Top-Up degree.

-Updated 05/12/2022
+Updated 23/11/2023

 Our International Accounting top-up focuses on the global business environment and provides you with the skills you need to work in an international organisation.
 We will develop your ability to analyse and evaluate real organisations and effectively communicate your views and opinions.
 Our International Accounting top-up is an excellent foundation for entry onto a Master’s programme.

-This programme has been designed for holders of an HND or equivalent (Edexcel, ABE, NCC), a Foundation Degree in a related field, or a professional qualification up to level 5 such as AIA, IFA, ACCA or CIMA to upgrade to the full degree.
+This international accounting programme has been designed for holders of an HND or equivalent (Edexcel, ABE, NCC), a Foundation Degree in a related field, or a professional qualification up to level 5 such as AIA, IFA, ACCA or CIMA to upgrade to the full degree.

 You will develop your understanding of the complexity of global tax systems and how multinationals plan and manage tax.
 The challenges of double taxation and the bi/multil-lateral agreements in place to reduce that are addressed in this module.
 Contemporary themes in international tax will include tax avoidance (passive and aggressive), tax evasion and the role of tax havens.